 If a blockage or obstruction is left untreated, it can cause perforation of the GI tract.
 And perforation can lead to septic peritonitis (i.e. bacterial contamination).

-Many believe this tends to be more common with dogs that consumed cooked bones versus raw bones.
-But, consuming large weight bearing bones can also pose this risk as well.
+Many believe perforation and peritonitis tend to be more common with dogs that ate cooked bones versus raw bones.
+But consuming large weight bearing bones can also pose this risk as well.

 Blockage, obstruction, perforation, and peritonitis are uncommon with correctly sized edible bones.